4sh/localhost-tools/README.md

 }
 ```

-## Pre requisites

-- docker
-- a jvm

 ## Status

 This tool is still in very early stage.
 It has been developed over a night in the "Nuit de la R&D" event.

-The release is not packaged yet, and there is no error management - so it works when it works, otherwise...
+There is no error management, and ports assignment is very basic - so it works when it works, otherwise...

 Therefore contributions are welcome!